Marcia K. Horn

 ICAN has become one of the country's most effective cancer patient advocacy organizations with the mission to accelerate the anticancer drug pipeline at every level.
 Working in tandem with Chairman of the Board Sherry Weinstein, Marcia and her team are recognized and respected for the unique and tenacious patient advocacy offered by ICAN in its Personalized Medicine Cancer Case Navigation Programs which cover every cancer and cancer subtype and emphasize molecular diagnostics and gene expression profiling.

 In June 2012, Marcia was named to the Banner MD Anderson Institutional Review Board (IRB) Oncology Panel, where she has enjoyed primary or secondary reviewer status working with the IRB's impressive clinicians and researchers.
 She was announced as a Finalist in Phoenix Business Journal's 2012 Health Care Heroes.
-Under her leadership, ICAN has received consistent Top-Rated Health Care Organization (2011 and 2012) and the number one Top Rated Breast Cancer Organization (2012) awards from Great Nonprofits and five star ratings on GreatNonprofits.org and VolunteerMatch.org in addition to Constant Contact's All Star Award for ICAN's
+Under her leadership, ICAN has received consistent Top-Rated Health Care Organization (2011, 2012, and 2013) and the number one Top Rated Breast Cancer Organization (2012) awards from Great Nonprofits and five star ratings on GreatNonprofits.org and VolunteerMatch.org in addition to Constant Contact's All Star Award for ICAN's e-newsletter.

 Marcia graduated Phi Beta Kappa from Stanford University in 1977 with the Edwin S. Cottrell Prize and the Lindsay Peters, Jr. Prize, the two top departmental honors in Political Science.
 She received the Hilmer Oehlmann, Jr. Award at Stanford Law School for excellence in first-year legal research, writing, and Moot Court.
 During law school, she was the highest-rated teaching assistant in Stanford's leading political science class, Major Issues of American Public Policy.
 She received her J.D. from Stanford Law School in 1980.
 Prior to becoming involved in the War on Cancer, she was a commercial litigator at Streich Lang Weeks & Cardon, P.A. and later in her own practice.
 Marcia specialized in motion practice and the pretrial preparation of complex cases (trained by Ronald Jay Cohen, Dan M. Durrant, Deana S. Peck, Robert E. B. Allen, and the Honorable Michael Yarnell) as well as appellate litigation (mentored by William S. Hawgood II).
 A member of the State Bar of Arizona for over 32 years, she is admitted to practice before the U.S. District Court, the Ninth Circuit Court of Appeals, and the U.S. Supreme Court.
 She was interviewed by the Judicial Nominating Commission for Judge of the Superior Court of Maricopa County in 1989.
 Marcia has also handled political asylum cases and State Department visa matters for Russian Jewish immigrants on a pro bono basis since 1990.